-7 Kedushat HaLevi, Parashat B'Shalach, Rebbi Levi Yitzchak of Berdizchov, 1898.

-8 Bereishit 18:14.

-Exodus from Darkness

-The Pesach story teaches us to believe in miracles to bring about a happy end.
+7 Kedushat HaLevi, Parashat B'Shalach, Rebbi Levi Yitzchak of Berdizchov, 1898. always believe in the very best possible outcome.
+Even when things look impossible, "Hashem's salvation is like a blink of an eye."9 Exodus from Darkness The Pesach story teaches us to believe in miracles to bring about a happy end.
 Although we had sunk into the very lowest level of being absorbed within the darkness of Egypt in the 49th gate of impurity, Hashem still took us out with a strong arm10 full of wondrous miracles, to the 49th gate of purity.
-The Exodus is called: יסודות ושורש הכל/yesod hayesodot v'shoresh hakol - "The foundation of the foundations and the root of all."11 Through the revealed miracles of the Exodus we learn to recognize the hidden miracles of everyday life, which are the foundation of the entire Torah.
-In order to have a portion in the Torah we need to believe in everything described in it which is all miracles beyond nature.12

-Let us take every opportunity to thank Hashem for His goodness and blessings, and let us strengthen our emunah that for those who are still single the right man is just around the corner, that the barren women will bear fruit, and that we all be strengthened in the belief that the final Geulah (redemption) is at our doorsteps!
-May our strengthened emunah draw down the Shechina to become our shadow for the ultimate good!
+The Exodus is called: יסוד היסודות ושור הכל - "The foundation of the foundations and the root of all."11 Through the revealed miracles of the Exodus we learn to recognize the hidden miracles of everyday life, which are the foundation of the entire Torah.
+In order to have a portion in the Torah we need to believe in everything described in it which is all miracles beyond nature.12 Celebrating the Belief in the Impossible I want to take this opportunity to thank Hashem for His goodness and blessings.
+As we chew on our matzah - bread of emunah - and celebrate the miracle of the Exodus from Egypt, I celebrate my personal miracle and belief that the impossible can truly happen in all of our lives.
+I pray for miracles to happen in all of your lives as well.
+May those of you who are single keep up your faith that the right man is around the corner!
+May all the barren women receive renewed faith that they too will bear fruit!
+May we all be strengthened in the belief that the final Geulah (redemption) is at our doorsteps, and may our strengthened emunah draw down the Shechina to become our shadow for the ultimate good!
+NEW EmunaHealing course Starts April 14, continuing April 21, May 5, and May 12 from 1-3 PM EST/7-9 PM Israel time. \$100 donation for the course online or NIS 200 donation for the course in Bat Avin, Israel.
+This course will give you information and tools of protection from negative energy.
+Topics of the course: - The Evil Eye (Ayin Hara) in the Torah • - Spiritual Protections against Ayin Hara and Negative Energy - Spiritual Healing with the Magen David (Star of David) • - Dream interpretation and amelioration according to the Torah For more information and to register, please email: emunahealing@berotbatavin.org Holistic Torah Study for Women www.bgrotbatagin.org 9 Tefilah following Tikun HaKlali.

-11 Maharal, Gevurot Hashem, Chapter 3.
-12 Ramban, Shemot 13:16.